Quantifying the noise sensitivity of the Wasserstein metric for images: Numerical experiments and results

 \subsection{The decreasing distance phenomenon}

 Interestingly the estimated distance between images can even decrease when the noise increases.
-One can see an example in Figure~\ref{fig: Distances between two centered noised images with bounds} where for $p>1$ we get a ``dip'' in the distance, showing that the images are getting closer together, similarly to the ``two square images'' in Figure~\ref{fig: Ratios for different kinds of images}.
+One can see an example in Figure~\ref{fig: Distances between two centered noised images with bounds} where for $p>1$ we get a dip in the distance, showing that the images are getting closer together, similarly to the ``two square images'' in Figure~\ref{fig: Ratios for different kinds of images}.

 This phenomenon, which at first sight might be surprising, can be explained by the fact that for sparse pictures, the noise appearing between two structures can be used to ``bridge'' the transport distance between them, like we see in Figure~\ref{fig: Transport between two pixels}.
-Instead of having to transport the mass far away, a large part of it is mapped to surrounding noise, this noise is matched with noise a bit further and so on until all the mass is matched.
+Instead of transporting mass across the entire distance between the two structures, the optimal transport plan utilizes the background noise as 'stepping stones.'
+Mass from structure A is moved to nearby noise peaks, while noise peaks near structure B are moved into structure B. This effectively shortens the total transport cost compared to the clean case.